What Is a Trading Journal?

 Tag it: setup type, emotional state, confidence level, market condition

-Any notes on what you learned
+A note or two on what you learned

-This takes 2 to 5 minutes per trade.
-That is it.
+2 to 5 minutes per trade.

 Did you follow your game plan?